 PeerStreet also has an automated investing feature.
 Using automated investing, PeerStreet will automatically select a loan profile for you and add those loans to your portfolio.

 Investors should understand that PeerStreet investments are illiquid in nature.
 Meaning once you purchase your investment you are locked in and cannot sell your investment on a secondary market.
 This is why investors must understand the risks involved before they commit capital to an illiquid investment.

 PeerStreet makes its fees through an interest rate spread between what it receives from lenders and what it pays out to borrows.
 Each deal has a 0.25% to 1.00% service fee, PeerStreet will always disclose this fee to investors.

-While Fundrise and PeerStreet both offer debt investment in real estate, the similarities pretty much end there.
+While Fundrise and PeerStreet both offer debt investment in real estate, the similarities end there.
 PeerStreet and Fundrise take very different approaches to crowdfunded real estate investing.
 Here is what it comes down to when comparing Fundrise vs PeerStreet.

 PeerStreet, on the other hand, offers only debt real estate investments.
 Investors can choose to select their own loan portfolio or they can use the PeerStreet automated investing feature where their loan portfolio will be selected for them.
 Investors on the PeerStreet platform need to have a greater knowledge of the risks involved with an illiquid investment.
 The minimum to invest with PeerStreet is $1,000 and limited to accredited investors only.

 In summary, if you are an average investor looking for a crowdfunded real estate investing platform we believe Fundrise will be the best option for you.
 A lower account minimum, not limited to accredited investors, and both debt and equity investments make Fundrise an appealing platform.
-PeerStreet offers more sophisticated investors a way of gaining access to private real estate debt investments with an easy to use platform.
+PeerStreet offers more sophisticated investors a way of gaining access to private real estate debt investments with an easy-to-use platform.